lbarnes86/M2-Challenge-Barnes-Lloyd/README.md

 ## Usage

-Donwload or fork repor and run app on http://localhost:8080/
+Donwload or fork repo and run app on http://localhost:8080/ Please see the Swagger API documentation for more info: https://github.com/lbarnes86/M2-Challenge-Barnes-Lloyd/blob/main/openapi.yaml

 ## User Story